jackocnr/intl-tel-input/README.md

 ```

 **Input margin**
 For the sake of alignment, the default CSS forces the input's vertical margin to `0px`.
-If you want vertical margin, you should add it to the container (with class `intl-tel-input`).
+If you want vertical margin, you should add it to the container (with class `iti`).

 **Displaying error messages**
 If your error handling code inserts an error message before the `<input>` it will break the layout.
-Instead you must insert it before the container (with class `intl-tel-input`).
+Instead you must insert it before the container (with class `iti`).

 **Dropdown position**
 The dropdown should automatically appear above/below the input depending on the available space.
 For this to work properly, you must only initialise the plugin after the `<input>` has been added to the DOM.